-This past weekend, temperatures cooled some, making it perfect weather for a long walk.
-While a stroll on the beach will always top my list of favorite vacation activities, there are so many other wonderful places along the Grand Strand to explore on foot.
+This past week, temperatures cooled some, making it perfect weather for a long walk.
+While a stroll on the beach will always top our list of favorite vacation activities, there are so many other wonderful places along the Grand Strand to explore on foot.
 We have put together a list of some of our favorite outdoor walking trails below:

 The Market Common